mootools/mootools-core/Docs/Types/String.md

 ### Examples:

-	'    i like cookies     '.trim(); //returns 'i like cookies'
+	'    i like cookies     '.trim(); // returns 'i like cookies'